aerospike/aerospike-jdbc/README.md

 ```sh
 mvn clean package
 ```
-The JDBC driver jar `uber-aerospike-jdbc-driver-<version>.jar` will be created under the target folder.
+The JDBC driver jar `uber-aerospike-jdbc-<version>.jar` will be created under the target folder.

 Pre-built versions of the driver are available in the [Releases](https://github.com/aerospike/aerospike-jdbc/releases).